HavaFuga/animal_parkour/README.md

 Welcome to the Animal Parkour game!
 This README file will provide you with all the essential information you need to understand, set up, and enjoy my Unity game.

 ### Introduction
 Animal Parkour is an exciting Unity game where you control various animals as they navigate challenging parkour courses.
-Collect food items along the way, avoid enemies, and race against time to achieve the highest score possible.
+Collect food items along the way, avoid eating unhealthy and avoid enemies.
+All that while racing against time to achieve the highest score possible.

 ### Built With
 [![My Skills](https://skillicons.dev/icons?i=unity)](https://skillicons.dev)